 As stated earlier, the sound damping compound takes at most, thirty days to perform maximally.
 You can also call for professional help in using this soundproofing method.

 If you have been bothered by those squeaky floor sounds all you need are some deck screws.
-You will need a pencil, drill, drill bit with a countersink, deck screws and bit driver.
+You will need a pencil, drill, drill bit with a countersink, deck screws, and a bit driver.

 Locate and mark the squeaky areas.
 Drill pilot holes on each mark, use a bit with a countersink of the appropriate size of the screws you are using to do this.
 The bit should be slightly smaller than the width of the screws.